LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Ex2_Investigate_Message_Security.md

 To utilize time more effectively, we are first going to create a new sensitivity label so that it has enough time to replicated by the time we reach task 4.

 **Note:** In this lab exercise, you will partner with another student to exchange emails with.
-If you do not have a partner, you can exchange emails from a personal email account (@outlook.com, @Hotmail.com, @live.com, etc) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)
+If you do not have a partner, you can exchange emails from a personal Microsoft email account (@outlook.com, @Hotmail.com, @live.com, etc) with your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)

 1. On **LON-CL1**, select **Ctrl+Alt+Delete** to log in.
 Log into **LON-CL1** as the local administrator account that was created by your lab hosting provider (**Administrator**) with the password **Pa55w.rd**.

 2. You will begin by accessing the **Microsoft Purview** compliance portal on **LON-CL1**.
 Select the **Microsoft Edge** icon from your taskbar and enter the following URL in the address bar: **<https://compliance.microsoft.com/mail/>**.

+    If prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided (Found under the resources tab in the VM's instruction pane).

 3. On the **Sign in** page, enter **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider), and then enter the tenant email password provided by your lab hosting provider on the **Enter password** page.
 Select **Sign in**.